Dressel wins US Olympic swimming gold; Aussie beats Ledecky

 Arno Kamminga of the Netherlands claimed the silver in 58.00, while the bronze went to Italy’s Nicolo Martinenghi in 58.33.
 Andrew was next in 58.84.

-Maggie MacNeil captured Canada’s first gold medal at the pool with a victory in the women’s 100 butterfly.
+In the first final of the day, Maggie MacNeil captured gold for Canada in the 100 butterfly.

-The reigning world champion touched first in 55.59, edging out Zhang Yufei of China (55.64) for the top spot.
-Emma McKeon of Australia took the bronze in 55.72, beating the 18-year-old Huske by one-hundredth of a second.
+The reigning world champion touched first in 55.59, beating Zhang Yufei of China (55.64) for the top spot.
+Emma McKeon of Australia took the bronze in 55.72, edging the 18-year-old Huske by one-hundredth of a second.

-Huske went out fast, as is her style, and appeared to be close to the front with about 10 meters to go.
+Huske went out fast, as is her style, and appeared to be in front with about 10 meters to go.
 But she faded on her final strokes and just missed a spot on the podium.

 Defending champion and world-record holder Sarah Sjöström of Sweden was seventh.